python-websockets/websockets/docs/api.rst

 Customizing Request Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To selectively bypass the handshake and respond with HTTP status codes other than the default, the :meth:`~websockets.server.WebSocketServerProtocol.get_response_status` method can be overridden to return a different :class:`~http.HTTPStatus` member.
+To set additional response headers or to selectively bypass the handshake, you can subclass :class:`~websockets.server.WebSocketServerProtocol`, override the :meth:`~websockets.server.WebSocketServerProtocol.get_response_status` method, and pass the class to :func:`~websockets.server.serve()` using the ``klass`` keyword argument.

+If :meth:`~websockets.server.WebSocketServerProtocol.get_response_status`
+returns a status code other than the default of ``HTTPStatus.SWITCHING_PROTOCOLS``, the :class:`~websockets.server.WebSocketServerProtocol` object will close the connection immediately and respond with that status code.

 For example, the request headers can be examined and the request authenticated to decide whether to return ``HTTPStatus.UNAUTHORIZED`` or